SDHG's Lead In Electricity-Computing Integration Helps Market Cap Hit HK$100 Billion

 SDHG is building power generation and storage facilities (solar and wind) right next to AIDC and other computing power centers in grassland town Ulanqab.
 The model breaks down traditional power grid constraints by enabling direct electricity trading ("selling electricity across the wall").
 It thus establishes an ecosystem of power generation, transmission, and consumption in the same physical space.
 This self-contained green ecosystem, with tremendous environmental and economic value, operates on the principles of:

-Upon completion, the SDHG Ulanqab project will generate approximately 860 million kWh of electricity annually, supplying a significant part of the power to run VNET's 150MW computing centers in Ulanqab.
+Upon reaching full capacity, the SDHG Ulanqab project will generate approximately 860 million kWh of electricity annually, supplying a significant part of the power to run VNET's 150MW computing centers in Ulanqab.
 When the 1GW Ulanqab III is in full operation and powered by SDHG, an additional RMB 1.3 billion worth of economic benefits will be created for the company.

-The SDHG Ulanqab project with its pioneering Electricity-Computing Integration model is set to play a major role in AI's transformation of Chinese tech industry, the same way as Stargate and other mega projects contribute to the building of AI infrastructure in their respective countries.
+When these numbers are realized, the flagship SDHG Ulanqab Electricity-Computing Integration project will be on par with Stargate, a mega project of AI infrastructure in Texas, USA invested by OpenAI, Oracle and Softbank .

 Reliable financing toolkit